dst-ws22/website/docs/project-description.md

 The data sets should meet the following criteria:

--   At least 500 observations
+-   At least 100 observations

--   At least 10 columns

--   At least 6 of the columns must be useful and unique predictor variables.
+-   At least 5 columns

-    -   Identifier variables such as "name", "social security number", etc. are not useful predictor variables.
-    -   If you have multiple columns with the same information (e.g. "state abbreviation" and "state name"), then they are not unique predictors.

--   At least one variable that can be identified as a reasonable response variable.

-    -   The response variable can be quantitative or categorical.

--   A mix of quantitative and categorical variables that can be used as predictors.
+-   A mix of quantitative and categorical variables

--   Observations should reasonably meet the independence condition.
-    Therefore, avoid data with repeated measures, data collected over time, etc.

 -   You may not use data that has previously been used in any course materials, or any derivation of data that has been used in course materials.